Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Vertex Operator Superalgebras

-As a notational convention, all vertex operator (super)algebra extensions in this text will be \emph{conformal} extensions, i.e.\ extensions with the same conformal vector, unless noted otherwise.
+By convention, all vertex operator (super)algebra extensions in this text will be \emph{conformal} extensions, i.e.\ extensions with the same conformal vector, unless noted otherwise.
 Similarly, by a vertex operator sub(super)algebra we mean a \emph{full} subalgebra, i.e.\ one with the same conformal vector.